Donor Profile

 By region

 France’s focus on the African continent has been accompanied by attempts to reshape the relationship with Africa and build a new partnership narrative.
-Examples of these attempts include high-level events such as the ‘New Africa-France Summit’ in October 2021, as well as the February 2022 ‘ AU/EU summit’ that France led as part of the French Presidency of the European Council.
+Examples of these efforts include high-level events such as the New Africa-France Summit in October 2021, as well as the February 2022 AU - EU Summit that France led as part of the French Presidency of the European Council.

 France also seeks to support local actors more directly, for instance in R&D and global health through local production and manufacturing, local procurement, and technology transfers, or democracy through efforts like the Innovation Fund for Democracy.
-On February 28, 2023, before departing for Gabon, Angola, Congo-Brazzaville, and DRC, Macron held a press conference in Paris to present France’s renewed Africa strategy.
-He vowed to depart from a strictly military and economic policy toward Africa and to promote cooperation in fields such as health, innovation and agriculture.
+On February 28, 2023, before departing for Gabon, Angola, Congo-Brazzaville, and the DRC, Macron held a press conference in Paris to present France’s renewed Africa strategy.
+He vowed to depart from a strictly military and economic policy toward Africa and to promote cooperation in fields such as health, innovation, and agriculture.
 Macron’s speech marks a new vision for his second mandate, moving away from an ODA-based relationship toward an economic and cultural partnership.
-Following the speech, France’s former Minister of Foreign Affairs Catherine Colonna referred to new partnerships that will need to be built with Africa, including the preservation of forests, the fight against climate change, the fight against pandemics, and the defense of multilateralism.
+Following the speech, former Minister of Foreign Affairs Catherine Colonna referred to new collaborative efforts that will need to be built with Africa, including the preservation of forests, the fight against climate change, the fight against pandemics, and the defense of multilateralism.

 Like most EU countries, France has been providing substantial political and financial support to Ukraine since the full-scale invasion by Russia in February 2022.